Latte is Synonymous with Safety

 .

-caption to the images, which is printed in the alt
+which are displayed in the alt

 attribute: